SDCC Pop Up Shop | SEGA of America

 With thousands of obsessed comic book and video game crazed fans spilling out into the streets it was too an idea good to pass-up.
 But here’s the deal…we only had FOUR WEEKS!
 1 month to scout the location, develop a design that would sell, coordinate with countless vendors, build out the space and iron out any “speed bumps” that may arise!
 Oh yeah, did we mention we had a ton of trade show planning and exhibits to build at the actual show too?

-We flew out to San Diego early in an effort to find the perfect location and convinced them to give us the store for a week.
-Excited with the progress, we immediately kicked off design and layout for each level and section of the Arcade.
+We flew out to San Diego early in an effort to find the perfect location and convinced the venue to give us the pop up store for a week.
+Excited with the progress, we immediately kicked off design and layout for each level and section of the pop up Arcade for SDCC.

 First, we transformed the exterior of the store with proper branding including a huge hero sign, vinyl adhesives, and props.
-In an effort to boost attendance, a street team was sent charging throughout the downtown area and posted outside the store to spread the word about the event.
+In an effort to boost attendance coming from the SDCC halls, a street team was sent charging throughout the downtown area and posted outside the store to spread the word about the event.

 Upon entering the space, visitors were immediately immersed with sights and sounds from the latest SEGA titles.
 The ground level also featured a large greeting counter where limited-edition t-shirts were being screen printed and were available for purchase.
 This was strategically placed to tempt fans upon entry and exit.

-The lounge type atmosphere was complimented by a floor to ceiling branded DJ booth delivering the appropriate melodic ambiance needed to overtake the noise of multiple video game consoles.
+The lounge type atmosphere was complemented by a floor to ceiling branded DJ booth delivering the appropriate melodic ambiance needed to overtake the noise of multiple video game consoles.

 For the main purpose of the SDCC experiential event itself – over 30 playable video gaming stations for demoing the plethora of newly added Sega titles.
 Each demo station was extensively branded with graphics and scenic props bringing to life, key elements of the game.